- 2 large eggs, lightly beaten

 - Shredded Parmesan cheese, optional

 - In a large bowl, combine eggs and milk; add the bread crumbs, cheese, salt, pepper and garlic powder.
 Add beef and sausage; mix well.
 Shape into 1-in. balls.
+Preheat broiler.
+Place meatballs in a 15x10x1-in. baking pan.
 Broil 4 in. from the heat for 4 minutes; turn and broil 3 minutes longer.

 - Transfer to a 5-qt. slow cooker.
-Combine the tomato sauce and paste, onion, green pepper, wine or broth, water and seasonings; pour over meatballs.
+Combine the tomato sauce and paste, onion, green pepper, wine, water and seasonings; pour over meatballs.
 Cover and cook on low for 4-5 hours.
 Serve on rolls.
 Sprinkle with shredded cheese if desired.
 Yield: 6-7 servings.